helgridly/finstuff/_posts/2021-02-25-understanding-NOPE.md

 More advanced reading on NOPE:

-- [The NOPE brain worm](https://thisismy.substack.com/p/the-nope-brain-worm): some further notes on NOPE
+- [The NOPE Brain Worm](https://thisismy.substack.com/p/the-nope-brain-worm): some further notes on NOPE
 - [Lily's writing](https://nope-its-lily.medium.com/) - in particular I'd recommend:
     - [Let's Talk About The NOPE](https://nope-its-lily.medium.com/lets-talk-about-the-nope-9426d6cf350a)
     - [Interpreting the NOPE: A Brief User's Guide](https://nope-its-lily.medium.com/interpreting-the-nope-a-brief-users-guide-41c57c1b47a0)